T

 Insider tips

-• Book popular restaurants and activities in advance, especially during peak season.
+• Book accommodations and popular tours/activities in advance, especially during peak season.

 Packing highlights